gluon-lang/gluon/README.md

 // `type` is used to declare a new type.
 // In this case we declare `Countable` to be a record with a single field (count) which is a function
-// taking a single arguemnt and returning an integer type Countable a = { count: a -> Int }
+// taking a single argument and returning an integer type Countable a = { count: a -> Int }

 // "Counting" an integer just means returning the integer itself